jaimemartinmartin15/ComprendeRxjs/app-schematics/README.md

 - rxjs-page

   Generates the files for a new operator component.

   Manually, add new entry in the corresponding group in [home-menu-links.ts](../src/app/home-menu/home-menu-links.ts), or create a new group.

+  Then, complete the TODOs.

 ## Development